-Prior recipients may apply once they have completed the evaluation of their programs, but they will need to respond to additional review criteria.
-See section C3 of the NOFO for additional eligibility information.
+Prior recipients may apply once they have completed the evaluation of their programs, but they will be required to respond to additional review criteria.

 3. My project is related to the arts.
 How do I know whether my project is more appropriate for the National Endowment for the Arts (NEA) or the National Endowment for the Humanities (NEH)?